foopod/blog6/_posts/cellular-automata-tutorial.md

 ![After renaming our cell and game nodes](/img/conway_6.png)

-And now when we save our scene it will prompt us to name it 'game'.
+And now when we save our scene, it will prompt us to name it 'game'.
 Since this is such a small project we will just save everything into the main directory of the project.
 But if you are working on something better, it might pay to organise files into a folder structure.

 ![Save our game scene](/img/conway_7.png)